glebovdev/glebovdev/README.md

 Since then I mostly code with PHP.
 Projects I build run on Laravel.
 I completely migrated from monolith to microservices (Docker).

-Besides web-related technologies, I very passionate about Golang, Kotlin, and more DevOps-related techniques.
+Besides web-related technologies, I very passionate about Golang, Scala, Python, Kotlin, Erlang, Lua and more DevOps-related techniques, like Terraform and Kubernetes.

 #### I also do:
 - build things with Arduino